kwaldenphd/propublica-compas-lab/README.md

 Again, the *ProPublica* team explored the question of racial bias by changing some variables into factors, and running a logistic regression, comparing low scores to high scores.

+**RStudio Syntax**

+*NOTE from Prof. Walden- I'm getting a `RInterpreter Error` for the code block below related to `LAPACK routines`.
+If you're getting, skip this code cell.*

 ```Python
 %%R
 # filter data